ClarityNLP/ClarityNLP/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
 name: Documentation Request
-about: Requests for new docmentation
+about: Requests for new documentation

 ---